MihirR23/Aerospace_Digital_Twin/_posts/2026-02-12-classifier-showdown.md

 ## Reflection

 This session reinforced the importance of honest evaluation methodology.
-Single-run results can be misleading, and the 10-run approach revealed the true performance distribution.
+Single-run results can be misleading and the 10-run approach revealed the true performance distribution.
 The decision to expand the dataset, while time-consuming, demonstrates methodological rigour that strengthens the project's academic integrity.

 The identified confusion between Asymmetric_Speed and Delayed_Deployment represents a genuine engineering challenge where fault symptoms overlap.
 Rather than artificially widening parameter gaps, this has been documented as a known limitation with a clear path for future improvement through time-series analysis.